github/gh-valet/README.md

 $ gh valet update --username $GITHUB_HANDLE --password $GITHUB_TOKEN
 ```

-In order for Valet to communicate to your current CI server and GitHub, various credentials must be available for the command.
+In order for Valet to communicate with your current CI server and GitHub, various credentials must be available for the command.
 These can be configured using environment variables or a `.env.local` file as described [here](https://github.com/valet-customers/distribution/blob/main/README.md#using-environment-variables).

 ### Usage